Cordeliers Cloister (Saint-Emilion): The 14th century: Construction

-The French Revolution: the cloister is abandoned
+The French Revolution: Abandonment

 The Cordeliers occupied these sites for the four centuries leading up to the French Revolution in 1789.
 During this period the monastery consisted of a church, an entrance courtyard, a winery, a vat room, a cellar, a garden and a dormitory building with six bedrooms.
 The revolution threw the life of the cloister into turmoil and the order was banned.
 All 284 monasteries occupied by the Cordeliers monks in France were closed down.
 The building became national property and its occupants were dispersed.
-The Cordeliers order was finally authorised again in 1850, but no-one came to claim the Saint-Emilion monastery.
+The Cordeliers order was finally authorised again in 1850, but no-one came to claim the Saint-Émilion monastery.

 The cloister was then left abandoned and nature took its course.
 Ivy invaded the alleyways and climbed over the buildings.
 The spot became a favourite haunt for lovers, eccentrics, romantics and even goths.
 In the 19th century the writer Maurice Graterrole described the unusual ambience of the location: